-As you can see from the above chart, the existing deficit in 2005 was extinguished by 2007.
+As you can see from the above chart, in 2007 the RPP had a small surplus of \$200.2 million.
 Beginning in 2008, and much more pronounced in 2009, the impact of the global financial crisis was to reduce market returns significantly.
 The overall financial position of the plan was essentially unchanged between 2009 and 2010 and improved somewhat in 2011 as a result of a rebound in markets and additional special contributions from the University.
 In 2012, with markets underperforming target returns, the market deficit of the plan increased slightly.
 In 2013 through 2015, the financial position of the plan improved significantly, mainly as a result of investment returns in excess of target returns and significant additional special payments into the plan, partially offset by changes to certain actuarial assumptions.
 In 2016, the markets underperformed target returns, resulting in an increase in the market deficit of the plan.
 In both 2017 and 2018, the market deficit fell as a result of investment returns exceeding target returns and additional special payments into the plan, offset by the impact of changes in actuarial assumptions which increased liabilities.
-In 2019, the markets underperformed target returns, resulting in an increase in the market deficit of the plan.
+In 2019, the market deficit of the plan increased as the markets underperformed compared to target returns.
+In 2020, the market deficit increased further as a result of markets underperforming target returns, changes to actuarial assumptions, new provincial funding rules which significantly increased the liabilities, partially offset by employer special payments into the plan.
+In 2021, the RPP moved to a market surplus as a result of strong investment returns, changes to actuarial assumptions, removal of the provincial funding rules for the plan, and employer special payments into the plan.